 1Oregon State University

 Stream light availability is an important factor influencing aquatic food webs.
 In forested headwaters, stream algal production is highly light-limited, and an increase in light often enhances benthic algal growth, which in turn increases food availability for primary consumers in the stream.
-In headwater streams, light availability is almost entirely mediated by the canopy structure of stream-side vegetation.
+In forested headwater streams, light availability is almost entirely mediated by the canopy structure of stream-side vegetation.
 Over the last century, many streamside forests in the Pacific Northwest were heavily harvested, leaving dense second-growth vegetation for the time being.
 Under current conditions we would expect dense closed canopies, little primary production, and a low abundance of invertebrates that feed on stream algae.
 We investigated the response of benthic periphyton, stream macroinvertebrates, and prey consumption by trout to a release from light limitation in a paired-reach study design.
 We hypothesized that increases in light availability would have a positive response on grazing macroinvertebrates due to elevated algal production, and predicted that this change in community structure would be reflected in the diets of trout.
 We found that the presence of a canopy gap had little influence on the invertebrate community, and this lack of change was reflected in summer trout diets.

 Introduction

 In forested systems, streams and their biota are intrinsically linked to riparian vegetation (Vannote et al. (1980)).
-Stream food webs depend on carbon subsidies from the terrestiral environment in the form of both leaf litter and terrestrial invertebrates, but riparian controls on stream systems aren’t limited to biological inputs.
-Riparian canopy cover also controls the light available for benthic primary production.
+Stream food webs depend on direct carbon subsidies from the terrestiral environment in the form of both leaf litter and terrestrial invertebrates, but riparian controls on stream systems aren’t limited to biological inputs.
+Riparian canopy cover also has an indirect affect on stream food webs through controls on light available that influences benthic primary production.
 In the Pacific Northwest (PNW) region of North America, riparian forests have changed substantially in the past half century.
 After a legacy of heavy harvesting, riparian forest protections have created dense second-growth vegetation along streams.
 The dense vegetation in these regenerating forests decreases light availability and limits benthic primary production.
+In old-growth forest streams dense forest along the stream is interrupted by canopy gaps that increase local light availability.
+Canopy gaps will develop naturally along streams as current forests develop and restoration efforts focusing on emulating natural disturbance have suggested that gap creation may be a useful tool to move forests toward late-succession structural contions.
 To understand how aquatic food webs respond to an increase in light associated with canopy gaps, we investigate the response of macroinvertebrates and fish feeding to canopy-opening manipulations.

-Light, and its impact on primary productivity, was of particular interest because autochthonous carbon can be disproportionately represented in higher trophic levels relative to its availability in many stream systems (Lau et al. (2009), McCutchan and Lewis (2002)).
-In headwater systems specifically, basal carbon availability is dominated by leaf litter (McCutchan and Lewis (2002)) and yet, algae is still preferentially assimilated (Macarelli and others (2011)).
-Energetically, algae is a higher quality food source, and interspecific competetion over algal biomass has lead to specialized adaptation among invertebrates to consume algae.
-Invertebrates well-suited to consuming periphyton (members of the scraper guild)), have a competetivecompetitive advantage, and when algal production increases we see a positive response among these scraping taxa (@ sources).
+Light, and its impact on primary productivity in streams is of particular interest because autochthonous carbon can be disproportionately represented in higher trophic levels relative to its availability in many aquatic environments (Lau et al. (2009), McCutchan and Lewis (2002)).
+In headwater systems specifically, basal carbon availability is dominated by leaf litter (McCutchan and Lewis (2002)) however, energetically, algae is a higher quality food source (Cross et al 2005?), and algal-origin carbon is preferentially assimilated into higher trophic levels (Macarelli and others (2011)).
+Stream secondary production is dominated by aquatic macroinvertebrates which play an important role in assimilating and transducing energy to higher trophic levels such as insectivorous fish and other vertebrate predators (ref).
+Because macroinvertebrates play a crucial role in mediating food web interactions, understanding their community dynamics can provide key insights into broader ecosystem functioning.
+Invertebrates in the scraper feeding guild in particular have a evolved specialized feeding aparati to consume benthic algal biofilms (periphyton), and when algal production increases these scraping taxa often increase (@ sources).